TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/nginx.md

 ## Introduction

 This section covers how to set up [nginx][nginx] for the Tutor-Management-System (or your server in general).
 As for the installation itself docker is required because this setup steps through setting up a docker container running nginx.
-Furthermore the steps assume you use docker-compose to set up the nginx container but you can find the corresponding commands [below](#commands).
+Furthermore, the steps assume you use docker-compose to set up the nginx container, but you can find the corresponding commands [below](#commands).

 ## Step-by-Step

 ### Using one docker-compose file

-This sections should be considered a part of the [installation guide][installation-doc].
+These sections should be considered a part of the [installation guide][installation-doc].
 It assumes that you use docker-compose to manage the setup of all required containers.
 However, if you want to use `docker` commands instead you can find a list of those [below](#commands) aswell.